Herseninstituut/FYD_Matlab/dj/+labjournal/readme.md

-**Labjournal database**
+# The Labjournal Database
-Create your own lab journal:
+Create your own lab journal (contact me if you would like to make use of this service):

+## A short introduction *(read de datajoint manual for in depth understanding)*:
-We will create a new table called "Huub" in the *labjournal* database after initializing Datajoint :
+We will create a new table called "Huub" in the *labjournal* database after initializing Datajoint for the levelt lab:
 ```
 % Initialize
 initDJ('leveltlab')